aappddeevv/scalajs-reaction/README.md

 val cn = memoized(500)
 ```

+You can also use a scala based memoization function.

-If you keep your CSS external and process it at build time, you can just import
+Alternatively, if you keep your CSS external and process it at build time, you
-your style sheets and have them picked up by your bundler such as webpack:
+can just import your style sheets and have them picked up by your bundler such
+as webpack:

 ```scala
 @js.native